seabbs/blogdown-site/content/project/exploreidmodels.md

   title = "Explore Infectious Disease Models"

   # Project summary to display on homepage.
   summary = "[This shiny app](http://seabbs.co.uk/shiny/exploreidmodels) has been developed to allow the exploration of the parameter space of [compartmental infectious disease models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
-It is designed to be used as a teaching aid when introducing people to the concepts behind infectious disease models without requiring them to interact with the underlying code.
-A number of infectious disease models are included, such as a Susceptible, Exposed, Infected, Recovered model.
-Source code available [here](https://www.github.com/seabbs/exploreidmodels)."
+It is designed to be used as a teaching aid when introducing people to the concepts behind infectious disease models without requiring them to interact with the underlying code."

   # Optional image to display on homepage (relative to `static/img/` folder).
   image_preview = "exploreidmodels.png"

   # Tags: can be used for filtering projects.
   # Example: `tags = ["r-package", "reproducible-research"]`
-  tags = ["shiny", "rstats", "TB"]
+  tags = ["highlights", "shiny", "rstats", "TB"]

   # Optional external URL for project (replaces project detail page).
   external_link = "http://www.seabbs.co.uk/shiny/exploreidmodels"